Temyd/Tee-s-Logistics-Analysis/README.md

 A project to showcase what I learnt Day 17 of #NG30daysoflearning.
 'Creating a Dashboard and publishing to PowerBi Service by [Theoyinbooke](https://twitter.com/TheOyinbooke?s=20&t=lOOFsBn0xfKw8ud_FJf2Jg)

 # Problem Statement
-Pelumi a fresh graduate from the University is interested in getting a car, she is torn between getting the car this month or getting it later next year.
-She started researching what will be the best option for her.
-She then remembered me, her best friend who is currently undergoing the Data Analytics track training for the #NG30daysoflearning.
-She sent a dataset to me, and told me to derive meaningful insights that will help her make a decision in getting a car.

-I went through the dataset.
-Thus the big question that need answer to is **"Can we Predict the Price of the Car She wants to buy?"** Bearing in mind that due to the high cost of new cars, most people tend to be able to afford Used Cars.
-Thus there is a need to be able to predict the selling price of the used cars
+Duke, is interested in getting a car, due to the increase in price of new cars, he can't afford them due to lack of funds thus he has to buy a used car.

 # Data Sourcing
 Data was provided in the raw form and can be gotten [here](https://raw.githubusercontent.com/theoyinbooke/30Days-of-Learning-Data-Analysis-Using-Power-BI-for-Students/main/KaggleCarData.csv)